Polluxin/SAR/README.md

 ### Manual tests

 #### CacheTests/CacheClear
 Use to briefly evaluate cache behavior by creating a number of objects, adding them, then reading them and manually checking their consistency.
-Every `CACHE_SIZE` object, the server cache is emptied :
+Every `CACHE_SIZE` object, the server cache is emptied.

+#### Irc
+Irc is the initial given test used to verify Javanaise first version.

+#### Irc2
+Irc2 is a teste used to verify Javanaise 2 implementation (dynamic proxies).
+When called with an argument, it will create or lookup a distributed object named like first argument.

+#### IrcManipulator
+IrcManipulator is an interface that allows to create multiple Irc2 linked to choosen object running in a new process.
+Since memory of each process is not shared, it demonstrates the correct behavior of Javanaise.

 ### Automatic tests